coreos/etcd-operator/doc/user/backup_config.md

 - Persistent Volume (PV) on GCE or AWS
 - Persistent Volume (PV) with custom StorageClasses
 - S3 bucket on AWS
-- ABS container on Azure
+- Azure Blob Storage (ABS) container

 This docs talks about how to configure etcd operator to use these backup options.